BHAGYAMUNI/trading/README.md

-# 💹 Virtual Trading Application
+# 💹 StellarTrade : A Virtual Trading Application

 A full-stack virtual trading platform that allows users to simulate buying and selling stocks with real-time price updates, portfolio tracking, and transaction history — all without real money.
 This app is perfect for beginners to practice or pros to test strategies risk-free.